Bryce-Davidson/sample-note/README.md

 Click on the hidden text to reveal the text.

-Use hide blocks to hide inline math and block level math.
+Use hide blocks to hide both inline and block level math.

 ![inline-math-hide](docs/images/inline-math-hide.gif)